neuromorphicsystems/sgp4/README.md

 The code was entirely refactored to leverage Rust's algebraic data types and highlight the relationship between the implementation and the reference mathematical equations [[2]](#2).

+SGP4 can be called from JavaScript or Python via WebAssembly wrappers.
+See https://github.com/wasmerio/sgp4 to install and use SGP4 as a WAPM package.

 The numerical predictions are almost identical to Celestrak's.
 The observed differences (less than 2 × 10⁻⁷ km for the position and 10⁻⁹ km.s⁻¹ for the velocity three and a half years after the epoch) are well below the accuracy of the algorithm.

 We drew inspiration from the incomplete https://github.com/natronics/rust-sgp4 to write mathematical expressions using UTF-8 characters.